strwb3rri/Hi-there/README.md

 FANDOM DNI ; I don't want a specific fandom to interact with me.

-DNTUF / DNIUCF ; Do not touch me unless you are a friend or close friend of mine.
+DNTUF / DNTUCF ; Do not touch me unless you are a friend or close friend of mine.

 RPDNI ; I don't want be asked to rp or rp.
 (I don't do it anyway so this might just be useless to put here.)